segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 **Can I create a device-mode Destination?**

-Functions enable you to write and deploy Cloud-mode Destinations.
+Functions enable you to write and deploy cloud-mode destinations.
 We're in the early phases of exploration and discovery for supporting customer "web plugins" for custom device-mode destinations and other use cases, but this is unsupported today.

 **How do I publish a destination to the Segment catalog instead of my own workspace?**

-If you are a Partner, looking to publish your destination and distribute your App through Segment Catalog, visit the [Developer Center](https://segment.com/partners/developer-center/) and check out our [partner docs](/docs/partners).
+If you are a partner, looking to publish your destination and distribute your app through Segment catalog, visit the [Developer Center](https://segment.com/partners/developer-center/) and check out our [partner docs](/docs/partners).